 Painswick’s history

 The history of Painswick dates back to the Iron Age, when Kimsbury hill fort was built on Painswick Beacon.
-Local monastery Prinknash Abbey was established in the 11th century and the first mention of Painswick is in the Domesday Book of 1086 – appearing as ‘Wiche’, meaning dairy farm.
+Local monastery Prinknash Abbey was established in the 11th century and the first mention of Painswick is in the Domesday Book of 1086 – where it appears as ‘Wiche’, meaning dairy farm.

-The town isn’t known as Painswick until 1237, and it’s thought the rest of the name comes from a previous Norman Lord of the Manor, Pain Fitzjohn, who was a prominent figure in the area in the 12th century – making it ‘Pain’s Wyke’, which later became Painswick.
+The town isn’t known as Painswick until 1237.
+It’s thought the rest of the name comes from a previous Norman Lord of the Manor, Pain Fitzjohn, who was a prominent figure in the area in the 12th century – making it ‘Pain’s Wyke’, which later merged to make it Painswick.

 Despite its sleepy feel, Painswick has seen its fair share of action.
-During the English Civil War (1642–45), nearby Gloucester was an important Parliamentarian stronghold so was surrounded by Royalist troops.
-When the Siege of Gloucester broke out in 1643, the Royalist army moved on to Painswick, with King Charles I spending the night at the Court House Manor.
+During the English Civil War (1642–1645), nearby Gloucester was an important Parliamentarian stronghold so was surrounded by Royalist troops.
+When the Siege of Gloucester broke out in 1643, the Royalist army moved on to Painswick, with King Charles I spending the night at Court House Manor (now a luxury B&B).

 You can still see damage caused by Royalist troops at St Mary’s Church – there is graffiti on one of the columns and two cannonballs scarred the tower.